 Across Orange, on the north side, we see Phil & Charles' Tavern, where ladies had to sit in the back room, and beyond it another "convenience store" (as we would call them today) run by a misanthropic geezer named Fred Reed, then the Art tailor shop, Nason's Butcher Shop (later occupied by a troupe of gypsys), Larry's Market, and so on. |

-Across Fifth was the former home of F&M Drugs.
-Over it lived an early sweetheart of mine, Valerie Torcivia.
-Just down Fifth Street was an auto body shop. |
+Across Fifth was a shop that never seemed to prosper, but over it lived an early sweetheart of mine, Valerie Torcivia.
+Just down Fifth Street was an auto body shop, then across the railroad bridge the formidable Raab clan lived.
+One of my first jobs was helping Jimmy Raab deliver his papers. |

 Still on the north side, at the corner of Sixth was Mary's Luncheonette, about which I recall very little, and beyond that a tailor shop, a butcher, and a couple doors down a small grocery/produce market that my grandmother loved.
 When I would accompany her, the proprietor always gave me some grapes or something to snack on.
 Wish I could remember his name. |